Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 - Apply EA Layout Styles (Font, Colors, Linewidth, bold) for a bunch of Diagram Nodes or Links
 - Amount of Buttons extended to 10

-- Fix error context diagram (leads to exception if current diagram and context diagram differ)
+- Fix error context diagram (leads to an exception if current diagram and context diagram differ)
 - Code refactoring

 ## Release 2.1.6